How to Stop Hotlinking and Bandwidth Theft

 RewriteEngine On

-RewriteCond %{HTTP_REFERER} ^http://(.+\.)?example\.com/ [NC,OR]
+RewriteCond %{HTTP_REFERER} ^https?://(.+\.)?example\.com/ [NC,OR]

-RewriteCond %{HTTP_REFERER} ^http://(.+\.)?anothersite\.org/ [NC,OR]
+RewriteCond %{HTTP_REFERER} ^https?://(.+\.)?anothersite\.org/ [NC,OR]

-RewriteCond %{HTTP_REFERER} ^http://(.+\.)?example2\.org/ [NC]
+RewriteCond %{HTTP_REFERER} ^https?://(.+\.)?example2\.org/ [NC]

 RewriteRule .*\.(jpe?g|gif|bmp|png)$ stophotlinking.gif [L]